Ice Navigation in Canadian Waters

 - Chapter 4: Navigation In Ice Covered Waters

-- Annex B: Reference Material
+- Annex II: Reference Material

-5.1 Hull Form Design
+5.1 Hull form design

-5.1.1 Bow Shape
+5.1.1 Bow shape

-The bow shape of a Type ship is typical of ships designed for operation in open water, typically with a bulbous bow, which is particularly vulnerable to thick first year and old ice floes.
+The bow shape of a Type vessel is typical of vessels designed for operation in open water, typically with a bulbous bow, which is particularly vulnerable to thick first year and old ice floes.
 As such, it is designed only to force ice, that is, to push ice away from the ship.
-Therefore, operators of Type ships should not attempt to break ice by aggressive action.
+Therefore, operators of Type vessels should not attempt to break ice by aggressive action.
 The bow shapes for icebreakers may be described by the stem, flare, buttock, and water-line angles.
 These angles contribute to the icebreaking, submergence, and clearing efficiency.
 Recent trends in the design of icebreakers are to increase flare angles, to reduce water-line angles, and to reduce stem and buttock angles.

-5.1.2 Midbody Shape
+5.1.2 Midbody shape

 The selection of a midbody shape must consider its effect on resistance, manoeuvrability, construction cost, and the required deadweight.
 The midbody may be characterized by flare angle (over the full depth or locally), parallel midbody, and longitudinal taper.

-5.1.3 Stern Shape
+5.1.3 Stern shape

-The stern design on icebreaking ships is controlled mainly by the number of propellers, which is a function of the required power and operational requirements.
+The stern design on icebreaking vessels is controlled mainly by the number of propellers, which is a function of the required power and operational requirements.
 The stern must, to the greatest extent possible, provide protection to the rudder(s) and propeller(s).
 To provide this protection, a number of design options can be selected.
-The conventional stern, typical of Canadian Coast Guard icebreakers, is rounded to provide good icebreaking astern performance, and is usually fitted with an ice horn to protect the rudder.
+The conventional stern, typical of CCG icebreakers, is rounded to provide good icebreaking astern performance, and is usually fitted with an ice horn to protect the rudder.
 A transom, or ramped, stern is installed on several icebreakers.
 The objective of this stern is to allow the broken ice pieces to move upward to the surface well ahead of the propeller(s).

 There are several design features that can be added to sterns to protect the rudder(s) and propeller(s):

-- an ice horn fitted to the hull immediately above and aft of the rudder provides protection to the rudder during backing operations;
+- an ice horn fitted to the hull immediately above and aft of the rudder provides protection to the rudder during backing operations

-- propeller nozzles provide some protection to the propeller(s);
+- propeller nozzles provide some protection to the propeller(s)

 - the ice-clearing island (or ice skirt) is a wedge protruding below the ship's hull from the baseline forward of the propellers, and slopes up to the water-line aft of the propeller.
-The objective is to guide ice pieces away from the propeller(s).
+The objective is to guide ice pieces away from the propeller(s)

-5.2 Structural Design
+5.2 Structural design

 The ice load experienced by a ship's hull will vary between hull areas.
 The bow area experiences the highest loads, while the bottom will generally experience the lowest loads.
 Figure 78 illustrates the hull areas for a Type ship.
 Research has shown that the ice load is not evenly distributed over the area of contact between the hull and the ice.
 The contact area shape is thought to be elliptical, with the major axis about eight times longer than the minor axis.
 For bow impacts, this elliptical shape is assumed to be symmetrical about either side of the stem.

-5.2.2 Structural Arrangement
+5.2.2 Structural arrangement